from __future__ import annotations

 else:

-# replace dtype with converter for dates or timestamps
+# Replace data type with converter for dates or timestamps

 dtypes_wo_converters = {}